hiyin/ragomics-doc/source/zh/docs/main/index.md

 # <span style="color:#00bfff">**Quickstart**</span>

-After opening the platform, users is on the [<span style="color:#00bfff">Analysis Panel</span>](#analysis-panel) page.
+After opening the platform, users is on the homepage.
 Follow the quickstart animation and/or steps below when necessary.

 ![quickstart](../../img/quickstart-server-high-res.gif)
 0. [<span style="color:#00bfff;">Creating an Analysis</span>](#creating-an-analysis)